-The Company has in place CSR Policy in line with Schedule VII of the Companies Act, 2013 which is available at our Company's website www.selanoil.com.
-Selan is committed to driving societal progress, while fulfilling its business objectives.
+Selan as a responsible Corporate is committed to drive societal progress, while fulfilling its business objectives.
 With safety, health and environment protection high on its corporate agenda, Selan is committed to conduct business with a strong environmental conscience, so as to ensure sustainable development, safe work places and enrichment of life of employees, clients and the community.
+The Company has in place a CSR Policy in line with Schedule VII of the Companies Act, 2013 and is available at the Company's website www. selanoil.com.
 The Corporate Social Responsibility Committee comprises of five members, out of which four are Non-Executive and Independent Directors including the Chairman.
-Brief details about the CSR Policy developed and implemented by the Company on CSR initiatives taken during the year is given in Annexure-C to this Report.
+Brief details about the CSR Policy developed and implemented by the Company on CSR initiatives taken during the year is given in Annexure - C to this Report.